Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Extended List of Reviewed Papers

 \cite{p243_xu2023federated} aims to predict residential load using a recurrent neural network (RNN).
 To explain the importance of features, the authors propose a novel automatic relevance determination (ARD) method.
 An iterative federated clustering algorithm (IFCA) is used, which keeps several central models while clustering the input data sequences, and each model is updated using data in its associated cluster.
 No interaction between ARD and IFCA is reported.

 \cite{p257_fiosina2021interpretable} develops an FL procedure for taxi travel-time prediction based on time-series and geographical data.
-Authors develop a federated feature attribution aggregation method and test how similar the FL calculated explanations are compared to central calculation.
-Many XAI techniques are tested, all result in similarly low differences.
+Authors develop a federated feature attribution aggregation method and test how similar the FL-calculated explanations are compared to central calculation.
+Many XAI techniques are tested, and all result in similarly low differences.

-\cite{p16_demertzis2022explainable} compares the use of Shapley values and Lipschitz constant for generating both local and global explanations, and uses this information to update the model.
-It allows for the personalization of the FL model for each user, so that only the necessary characteristics of the model are retrained, based on the respective needs and the events that it is called to respond.
+\cite{p16_demertzis2022explainable} compares the use of Shapley values and Lipschitz constant for generating both local and global explanations and uses this information to update the model.
+It allows for the personalization of the FL model for each user, so that only the necessary characteristics of the model are retrained based on the respective needs and the events it is called to respond to.

-\cite{p58_huong2022federated} uses Shapley values computed via SHAP to explain outputs of an FL model trained on edge devices to its operators.
+\cite{p58_huong2022federated} uses Shapley values computed via SHAP to explain the outputs of an FL model trained on edge devices to its operators.
 It takes the model and the test data as inputs to construct a local linear regression explanation model.
 Subsequently, the explanatory model computes the Shapley values of classified anomalies and displays them visually.
 As feature values are measured by sensors, the explanations help operators determine the sensors likely causing an abnormality and make a faster detection response.

 \cite{p206_bensaad2022trust} proposes to train an FL model to predict the latency in the creation of a network slice.
-Each slice manager provides data regarding CPU/RAM capacity and usage and serve as FL nodes.
+Each slice manager provides data regarding CPU/RAM capacity and usage and serves as an FL node.
 The models are evaluated on a local and global level using SHAP, LIME, partial dependent plot (PDP)~\cite[Ch.
 8.1]{molnar2020interpretable} and RuleFit~\cite{friedman2008predictive}.
 Overall, they show that PDP explanations raise privacy concerns since they are run on the client side.

 \cite{p269_sateeshambesange2023federated} discusses the use of FL and transfer learning to enhance AI-based lung segmentation.
 The study achieved good segmentation accuracy using local system data and pre-trained weights from U-net models.
 The approach utilized a reduced number of nodes with varying dataset sizes and incorporated a model-agnostic explanation method (activation map) to clarify the results.